Dancode-188/cshas-frontend/README.old.md

 - Device control and monitoring
 - Real-time updates and notifications
 - Customizable automation rules and scenes
-- Responsive and interactive user interface interface
+- Responsive and interactive user interface